SumoLogic/sumologic-documentation/blog-service/2024-06-22-observability.md

     image_url: /img/release-notes/rss-orange.png
 ---

 We are happy to introduce a new update for handling missing data in window and threshold-based Service Level Objectives (SLOs).
-Previously, any absent data in an interval was assumed to be in the `goodCnt` category.
-With this update, missing data will now be treated as **zero**, ensuring a more precise determination of the data category after setting the parameter value.
+Previously, any window without data was treated as a successful window and the threshold condition check was skipped.
+With this update, for window without data the threshold will be compared against **zero** to determine whether they are successful or not.
 Below are some of the key advantages of this change:

 * **Enhanced Accuracy**.
 Treating missing data as zero prevents incorrect assumptions about data quality, leading to more reliable SLO evaluations.
 * **Consistency**.
 Ensures uniformity in data treatment across different intervals, improving the overall consistency of SLO calculations.